Business Sense

 Wrap Up

-Style: transparent, down-to-earth, humorous and unbiased.
-I only mention non-popular themes (such as politics, religion or society) to share my personal views, as I don’t affiliate with any particular party.
-I am a nostalgic and love digging back into the past, as an escape from today’s stupidity.
-I hold the most perfect generation programme known to humankind so far:
+Must be transparent, down-to-earth, unbiased (or should be) and can be humorous too.
+I only mention non-popular themes (such as politics, religion or society) to share my personal views, I do not affiliate.
+I am a nostalgic and love digging back into vintage ways and manners. a grounding exercise for today’s lack of common sense (and sometimes stupidity).
+I hold the most perfect generation programme known to humankind so far: X

-Because your business always has to have the last word, and it must be indisputable.
+For a business to always have the last word it must be indisputable.

 “I help people communicate.
 What’s your Super Power?”